Milindtrivedi/StumpHero/README.md

 This is where the user will be able to make changes to one's profile information such as permissions, name & profile picture.
 By tapping on Sign out button a popup will be displayed from where the user will be able to logout from the device.

+# UNIT TESTING.
+- In this project I have written unit tests for API ASYNC Call, various functions in View - Model that writtens cruicial values for clearly delineating logic and whether or not the functions work so please go through it

 - LAUNCH SCREEN

 ![LaunchScreen](https://user-images.githubusercontent.com/15359399/224530106-df89122e-fd9a-4d3c-91a3-6a63544b858c.png)